 Gran was a wise old bird

-She probably lived through the War; feeding her family on the sparse rations allocated by the Government.
-In her book, sweets and chocolate were treats to be handed out occasionally, and she would have been appalled to see her family snacking in the street; thinking this vulgar and rude to others.
+During the War; anyone feeding a family on the sparse rations allocated by the Government wouldn’t have had sweets and chocolate; these were treats to be handed out very occasionally.
+Gran would have been appalled to see her family snacking in the street; vulgar and rude!

 Yet the generation she raised turned out to be one of the healthiest going, and few were overweight.
-So could we learn something if we copied the diet she fed her family?
+So could we learn something if we copy diet from those days?

 If we copy Gran would we lose weight?

-Processed packaged food didn’t go near her lips, and if it’s something like chorizo, (455 calories of processed meat per small sausage), the answer is a resounding NO. An Avocado is around 250 calories; Gran would probably have fed you an apple (95 calories).
+Processed and packaged food wasn’t around.
+Imported foods like chorizo were unheard of – just as well as it’s 455 calories of processed meat per small sausage.
+An Avocado is around 250 calories; Gran would probably have fed you a homegrown apple instead – all of 95 calories.